aroemers/crustimoney/README.md

 This approach results in shallower result trees and thus less post-processing.

-### Concept of cuts
+### Cuts

 Most PEG parsers share a downside: they are memory hungry.
-This is due to their packrat caching (see further down), that provides one of their upsides: linear parsing time.
+This is due to their packrat caching, that provides one of their upsides: linear parsing time.

 [This paper](https://www.researchgate.net/publication/221292729_Packrat_parsers_can_handle_practical_grammars_in_mostly_constant_space) describes adding _cuts_ to PEGs, a concept that is known from Prolog.
 Crustimoney expands on this by differentiating between _hard_ cuts and _soft_ cuts.